kasir-barati/you-say/.github/docs/monorepo/README.md

 - NPM packages.
 - Build on top of the fundamental capabilities provided by the Nx.
-- Contain code generators, executors (to abstract lower-level build tooling) and automated code migrations for keeping your tools up to date.
+- Contain code generators, [executors](./glossary.md#executorDefinitionInGlossary) and automated code migrations for keeping your tools up to date.
 - Are usually technology specific.
-- Increases productive by removing any friction of integrating different tools with each other and by providing utilities to keep them up to date.
+- Increases productivity by removing any friction of integrating different tools with each other and by providing utilities to keep them up to date.
 - Use the `@nx/plugin` package to easily scaffold a new plugin or even just automate your local workspace.

 ### Devkit